epub:type attribute to enhance the user experience in EPUB user agents.

 Structural Semantics Vocabulary, but the attribute has limited adoption outside of pop-up footnotes.

-Only certain semantics make sense to use on any given tag.
+Note that only certain semantics make sense to use on any given tag.
 Marking an

 aside element as